 The term garden room usually refers to a secluded spot in the garden, but gardening in a greenhouse will not only provide fresh vegetables year round, but you can also pull up a chair and literally watch the plants grow.

 This greenhouse provides a view of the garden outside as well as the sheltered vegetables and flowers growing undercover.
-It's a great place to set up your office, while you keep tabs on how everything is growing.Continue to 10 of 10 below.
+It is a great place to set up office, while you keep tabs on how everything is growing.Continue to 10 of 10 below.

 10 of 10